- Philosophy of The Gettysburg Historical Journal

 The Gettysburg Historical Journal is an open access journal, meaning it is freely available on the open web for anyone to access and read.
 The contents of this journal are protected by copyright; users agree to abide by U.S. copyright law when using this site.

 Users of the The Cupola: Scholarship at Gettysburg College agree not to misuse the website and/or software.
 Editors of The Gettysburg Historical Journal agree to evaluate and peer-review all submissions in a prompt manner and communicate decisions and desired revisions to the author.
 Administrators of The Cupola agree to fulfill any/all duties mentioned in the journal’s policies.
 If any part of the journal’s policies or submission agreement is found to be invalid, the remainder of the policies and submission agreement remain valid and enforced.

-These policies and the Submission Agreement constitute the entire agreement between The Cupola: Scholarship at Gettysburg College and the author(s) regarding submission of the work.
+These policies and the Submission Agreement constitute the entire agreement between The Cupola: Scholarship at Gettysburg College and the Author(s) regarding submission of the Article.